I managed a company developing business phone systems for over 30 years. As a result, I can provide you with the following crucial guidance.

-The following is a series of questions and answers dealing with people’s concerns about their use of cordless telephones.
+The following is a series of questions and answers dealing with privacy, health concerns, and usage of cordless telephones.

 Answers to your questions might be among the following queries received from my readers, and even some you did not know to ask.

 Security and Privacy Risk Concerns

 How can I have my privacy while talking on a cordless phone without another phone listening?